srijithbalakrishnan/dreaminsg-integrated-model/README.md

-# InfraRisk: A simulation tool interdependent infrastructure simulation
+# InfraRisk: A simulation tool for interdependent infrastructure simulation

-A Python -based model to simulate the cascading failures in interdependent urban water-power-transportation networks.
+A Python -based model to simulate the interdependent failures in interdependent water-power-transport networks.

 ## Getting Started